1320 Juneau Road

 “No,” said Taylor.
 “Look in the box.”

 The box had some jewelry in it, a single white lace glove and a black bowtie.
 There was a newspaper clipping.
-She pulled that out, and handed the box back to Taylor.
+She pulled it out and handed the box back to Taylor.
 Taylor took out the bowtie and put it against his neck.

 “Do you think this is the same one he’s wearing in the portrait?”